 FAWMA committee members are very knowledgeable on the mission of the U.S. Army Women’s Museum and are able to facilitate the P&E outreach program, and any other publicity and educational outreach opportunities.
 Many of our volunteers are military veterans.
 Check out Outreach page to see where they have been and what’s going on!

 Janie Fogg: Advisor to the P&E Committee – Janie is an Army spouse and educator.
 She volunteers her expertise with many non-profit organizations.
 Janie is an adviser to the Fort Lee Spouses Club and volunteers for several Army Family Team Building Programs.
 Janie holds a Bachelor’s Degree in History with a minor in Secondary Education from King University.
 She is the recipient of the Catharine Greene Award for Dedicated Service to the Quartermaster Family.
 Janie loves Jane Austen and Elizabeth Gaskell novels and is an avid Tennessee Titan fan.
-She lives with her husband Rodney (Major General, USA), and her daughters at Fort Lee, VA
+She lives with her husband Rodney (Major General, USA) and family.

 Amanda Strickland: Geo Rep/ Amanda grew up a Military Brat with her mother, a retired Navy Chief.
 She completed her undergrad at Sweet Briar College in Archaeology and History and began working in the Army Museum System.
 In 2014, she completed her Master’s degree in history.
-She has worked for Army museums at Fort Monroe, Redstone Arsenal, AL and Fort Lee, VA.
+She has worked for Army museums at Fort Monroe, Redstone Arsenal, Fort Eustis and Fort Lee, VA.